In this five-part seminar, learn to craft plants, fungi, and entire woodland scenes out of paper.

 Syllabus at a Glance

-This course includes five total sessions, each lasting two hours on five consecutive Saturdays beginning May 28, with the exception of Session 3 which will meet on Sunday, June 12.
-Students must enroll by Saturday, May 21 to receive their materials kit in advance of the first session.
+This course includes five total sessions, each lasting two hours on five consecutive Saturdays beginning September 3, skipping September 10.
+Students must enroll by Sunday, August 28 to receive their materials kit in advance of the first session.

 While there won’t be any required homework, those looking to do some extra crafting between sessions can expand on projects begun during any given class (for example, creating additional mushrooms and moss).
 Regardless, you should be able to complete a finished arrangement without attending every session and without completing any homework.

 This cost of this course includes a kit, which will be shipped to you prior to the first day of class.
-The kit will include paper, paper straws, cosmetic sponges, an orange stick, a foam craft brush, a small paint brush, polystyrene for “planting” mushrooms, and wire.
+The kit will include paper, paper straws, cosmetic sponges, an orange stick, a foam craft brush, a small paint brush, and wire.
 Please note we're only able to ship materials to students living in the U.S. at this time.
-Students must enroll by Saturday, May 21.
+Students must enroll by Sunday, August 28.

 In addition to the materials included in your kit, you may want to make sure you have the following supplies: